bagustris/speech-recognition-course/M4_Language_Modeling/readme.md

 ### Defining a vocabulary

 The first step in building a LM is to define the set of words that it should model.
-We want to cover the largest possible share of the word tokens with the smallest set of words, so as to keep model size to a minimum.
+We want to cover the largest possible share of the word tokens with the smallest set of words, to keep model size to a minimum.
 That suggests picking the words that are most frequent based on the training data.

 One of the functions of the ngram-count tool is to count word and ngram occurrences in a text file.